coekie/flowtracker/README.md

 After executing this, the tracker for abcbc would look like: `{[0-2]: {tracker: abcTracker, sourceIndex: 0, length: 3}, [3-4]: {tracker: abcTracker, sourceIndex: 1, length: 2}}`

-That was an example of a hook one the caller side.
+That was an example of a hook on the caller side.
 But most calls to _hook_ methods are added on the callee side, inside the methods in the JDK.
 For example take `FileInputStream.read(byte[])`, which reads data from a File and stores the result in the provided `byte[]`.
 We add the call to our hook method (`FileInputStreamHook.afterReadByteArray`) at the end of the `FileInputStream.read(byte[])` method.